Best Protein Bars for Weight Loss and Muscle Gain

-If you’re planning to use protein bars in your bodybuilding routine, then you’re going to have to do some research.
+If you’re planning to use the best protein bars for weight loss and muscle gain in your bodybuilding routine, then you’re going to have to do some research.
 The sheer number of bars available is staggering.
 Which ones are the best?
 Which ones taste like cardboard?
 What do the nutritional stats look like?
 Shelling out for an entire box of protein bars only to discover that they’re disgusting, or that they don’t fit your macros, is not something anyone wants to go through.

 Things can get even more complicated if you’re vegan, paleo, keto, or diabetic.